teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 ```

 In summary, the sign of the divisor determines the range in which the remainder falls.
 A positive divisor results in a positive remainder, while a negative divisor leads to a negative remainder.
 Using the absolute value of the divisor can help ensure that the remainder is always positive, which is useful in certain applications.

+## Circa: The Lehmer RNG

+The Lehmer Random Number Generator (RNG) is a classic Linear Congruential Generator (LCG) that has been widely studied and used for producing pseudo-random sequences.
+Credited to and named after Derrick Lehmer, the Lehmer RNG introduces two additional concepts to modular arithmetic: scalar values and recursive scaling.

+Let's begin with the formal definition of the Lehmer algorithm:

+$$f(z) = (a \times z) \mod m$$

+Where:

+- $m$ is a Mersenne prime
+- $a$ is a Prime multiplier
+- $z$ is the initial input value known as a seed

+In the Lehmer RNG, a scalar value, denoted as $z$, is introduced.
+The value $z$ is known as the seed and creates an initial step within a sequence of size $m$.
+This seed is then used as an input to the modulus operation.

+The Lehmer RNG also introduces the concept of recursive scaling.
+This means that the output seed from one iteration is used as the input seed for the next iteration.
+This recursive scaling allows the Lehmer RNG to produce a sequence of values that are dependent on the initial seed.

+The Lehmer RNG uses modular arithmetic to ensure that the output remains within a defined range.
+The modulus operation is defined as $n \mod d = r$, where $n$ is the input, $d$ is the divisor, and $r$ is the remainder.
+In the context of the Lehmer RNG, the modulus operation is defined as $(a \times z) \mod m = z$, where $a$ is the multiplier, $z$ is the seed, and $m$ is the modulus.

+The initial seed is selected and then the output seeds are then recursively used as new forms of input.
+This means that the remainder is both the input and output.

+We can define a function $f(z)$ as the given expression as the domain is the input and output values related to the seed.

+Overall, the Lehmer RNG is a powerful algorithm that introduces two additional concepts to modular arithmetic: scalar values and recursive scaling.
+By understanding these concepts, we can better understand how the Lehmer RNG works and how it can be used to produce pseudo-random sequences.

 ## Conclusion